menlatin/jalapeno/README.md

 ## Workspace Setup Instructions

+Install node (min version 0.12.0) from https://nodejs.org/

 __nodemon__ is a monitor script for use during development of node.js apps.
-The "-g" global optio nis necessary to install nodemon to the bin path.
+The "-g" global option is necessary to install nodemon to the bin path.

 ```
 $ npm install -g nodemon
 ```

-__nodemon__ is used when starting up the application, using the --harmony flag, because diGeoCache utilizes the Koa framework which uses javascript generator functions -- features of Javascript ES6
+__nodemon__ is used when starting up the application, using the --harmony flag, because diGeoCache utilizes the Koa framework (based off Node.js and Express.js) which uses javascript generator functions -- features of Javascript ES6.

 __n__ is a node version manager which allows you to easily switch between node versions.
 Because diGeoCache utilizes the Koa framework which utilizes javascript generator functions, the latest node version (at least 0.12.0) will be needed.